Before you apply

 Presenting works zone location

-North Sydney Council requests that you provide a locality sketch of your works zone that will be presented to the Traffic Committee in support of your works zone application.
+North Sydney Council requests that you provide a locality sketch of your works zone that will be reviewed by Council's Traffic Engineers and then submitted to the Traffic Committee in support of your application.

 Construction Traffic Management Plan